Skip to main content Skip to complementary content

 Request body Enable this option if you want to include a message body in the request:

-• TEXT: Enter the body of the message as plain text.
+• Text: Enter the body of the message as plain text in the text frame under the drop-down list.
 You can define a placeholder using the Data Shaping Selector Language syntax to have some parts dynamically filled with the value extracted from the incoming record.
 Example:

 id={.input.user.id}